wp-plugins/ad-inserter/readme.txt

   *   If the first and second tags are single words then both words are used
   *   First three words of the first tag
   *   General tag
 *   {search_query} - Search engine query that brought visitor to your website (supports Google, Yahoo, Bing and Ask search engines), {smart_tag} is used when there is no search query.
 You need to disable caching to use this tag.
+Please note that most search queries are now encrypted.

 = How can I rotate few versions of the same ad? =